JegZheng/SPEIT_IE-server/README.md

   You may establish your own python environment with command "virtualenv".
   To establish a python environment with specific version, you may apply "miniconda" https://conda.io/miniconda.html for those who have specific needs in python version.

+To meet the general requirements of students, the server contains the following python modules:
+    ..* numpy
+    ..* scipy
+    ..* pandas
+    ..* matplotlib
+    ..* tsne
+    ..* scikit

 ### Data mining
   hadoop, spark(installed with docker)